 Caring for Our Immigrant Neighbors

-Join us for an informational meeting hosted by the Immigrant Welcome Center.
-The focus of this gathering will aim to help us understand the vibrancy, value, and complexity of immigrant communities in Indianapolis and the unique challenges that even legal immigrants face today.
-Childcare and lunch will be provided, and registration is required.
+Watch this informational meeting hosted by the Immigrant Welcome Center.
+The focus of this gathering was to help us understand the vibrancy, value, and complexity of immigrant communities in Indianapolis and the unique challenges that even legal immigrants face today.

 “As United Methodists, our Social Principles affirm our commitment to offer support and welcome immigrants, migrants and refugees into our congregations,” says Bishop Julius C. Trimble, General Secretary of The Board of Church and Society of The United Methodist Church.
 “As people of faith committed to justice, compassion, and dignity for all, we strongly oppose ICE raids that harm immigrant communities, create fear, separate families, and go against our moral calling to welcome and protect the vulnerable.